 Departure after Expired F-1 (Poor outcome)

 Kenji, a Japanese citizen, has been studying in the United States on an F-1 student visa.
 During the course of his stay, he met a U.S. citizen.
 The couple decides to marry and settle in the U.S. Innocently, the couple doesn’t realize that marriage doesn’t automatically provide a lawful immigration status.
-Kenji has overstayed his F-1 visa by 200 days before he realizes that he’s unlawfully present in the U.S. He decides to quickly return to Japan and apply for a green card there.
+Kenji has overstayed his F-1 visa by 200 days before he realizes that he’s unlawfully present in the U.S. Abruptly, he decides to return to Japan and apply for a green card there.
 However, the departure triggers a three-year bar.
 Without the assistance of an attorney and a waiver, he won’t be able to obtain a green card and return to his spouse in the United States.
 Had he used the adjustment of status process to obtain a green card, he could have avoided the expensive and lengthy trip to Japan.

 K-1 Fiancé (Positive outcome)